 A linear programming problem is an optimisation problem in which a linear objective function Z = ax + by is maximised or minimised subject to linear inequality constraints in the variables x and y .

-The variables x, y are called decision variables.
-Inequalities of the form x ≥ 0, y ≥ 0 are called non-negative restrictions.
-Together, the objective function and the constraints form the LPP.
+The variables x, y are decision variables, and x ≥ 0, y ≥ 0 are the non-negative restrictions.
+Together the objective function and constraints form the LPP.

 12.2 Graphical Method of Solving an LPP

-The Corner-Point Theorem guarantees that the optimum of the objective function (if it exists) occurs at a corner point of the feasible region.
-So evaluate Z = ax + by at every corner, tabulate, and pick the maximum or minimum.
+The Corner-Point Theorem says the optimum of Z = ax + by , if it exists, occurs at a corner point.
+So evaluate Z at every corner and pick the maximum or minimum.

-When the feasible region is unbounded, the optimum may not exist.
-Test by checking whether the open half-plane ax + by > M (for the candidate maximum M ) has any point in common with the feasible region.
+If the feasible region is unbounded, check whether ax + by > M has any point in the region.
 If it does, no maximum exists; if not, M is the maximum.

 Types of Linear Programming Problems